 - Memory regions are mapped in the SP EL1&0 Stage-2 translation regime at load time (or EL1&0 Stage-1 for an S-EL1 SPMC).
-A memory region node can specify RX/TX buffer regions in which case it is not necessary for an SP to explicitly invoke the FFA\RXTX\MAP interface. - Device regions are mapped in the SP EL1&0 Stage-2 translation regime (or EL1&0 Stage-1 for an S-EL1 SPMC) as peripherals and possibly allocate additional resources (e.g. interrupts).
+A memory region node can specify RX/TX buffer regions in which case it is not necessary for an SP to explicitly invoke the FFA_RXTX_MAP interface.
+The memory referred shall be contained within the memory ranges defined in SPMC manifest.
+The NS bit in the attributes field should be consistent with the security state of the range that it relates to.
+I.e. non-secure memory shall be part of a non-secure memory range, and secure memory shall be contained in a secure memory range of a given platform. - Device regions are mapped in the SP EL1&0 Stage-2 translation regime (or EL1&0 Stage-1 for an S-EL1 SPMC) as peripherals and possibly allocate additional resources (e.g. interrupts).